Linden, New Jersey: Public schools

-Linden High School (1,729; 9–12).
+Linden High School (1,801; 9–12).
 School No. 5 was one of nine schools in New Jersey honored in 2020 by the National Blue Ribbon Schools Program, which recognizes high student achievement.

 Private schools

 Sinai Christian Academy serves grades Pre-K through 12th grade.

 Saints Mary and Elizabeth Academy was a Catholic school serving students in Pre-K through 8th grade that operated under the auspices of the Roman Catholic Archdiocese of Newark until its closure at the end of the 2013–2014 school year due to declining enrollment.

 Transportation

 Roads and highways

 As of May 2010, the city had a total of 109.72 mi of roadways, of which 87.01 mi were maintained by the municipality, 13.53 mi by Union County, 6.19 mi by the New Jersey Department of Transportation and 2.99 mi by the New Jersey Turnpike Authority.

-The New Jersey Turnpike (Interstate 95) passes through the eastern portion of the city, with a few ramps that lead to the nearest exit (Exit 13 for I-278) which is right on the city limits with nearby Elizabeth.
+The New Jersey Turnpike (Interstate 95) passes through the eastern portion of the city, with a few ramps that lead to the nearest exit (Exit 13 for I-278) which is on the border with nearby Elizabeth.
 The city is also the western terminus of Interstate 278, which travels through all five boroughs of New York City.
-Linden is also served by U.S. Route 1/9 and Route 27.
+Other major roadways in the city are U.S. Route 1/9 and Route 27.
 The Garden State Parkway passes about 500 ft west of the city limits.